alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/04_October_2019.md

 * (**A** **P** d): “you wouldn’t have access to the source code, but because it’s open source, people can copy it”
 * (R *T* d): “…the information needed to authenticate the database itself is private, so there’s a whole bunch of…private security stuff that happens in the background.”
 * (**A** **P** d): “…as soon as it’s on the internet, anyone could copy any of it…not legally, but they could”
-* (R *T* d): although you can’t stop people from [copying public information from the website], you definitely can stop academic researchers from publishing it”
+* (R *T* d): although you can’t stop people from copying public information from the website, you definitely can stop academic researchers from publishing it”
 * (R *T* d): “I do a lot of work around open source development, and these are three principles that I try and work through – that every aspect of the project should be accessible and clear, it should be easy to understand; that the work should be easy to adapt, reproduce and spread, so it’s designed from the beginning to be shareable, and that is important to relate to the sort of responsibility you have for keeping personal data private, and that there is a participatory and inclusive aspect”